Piano Lessons at Thor’s Studio

 SCHEDULING: To schedule a free trial lesson now, please call 541-482-2304.

-TUITION & FEES: For the current rates, please contact Thor directly (see contact information below).
+TUITION & FEES: For the current rates, please go to the home page by clicking the tab labeled “Music” above, or contact Thor directly by phone or e-mail (see contact information below).
 The average lesson is 30 minutes long, and 45- and 60-minute lessons are also available (and recommended for older students).
 Lessons are paid for in one- month increments, and payment is due by the first lesson of each month.
 Students starting after the first week of the month will have their costs prorated accordingly.

 Note finally that approximately 25% of tuition goes towards the studio rental and the cost of transportation to and from Ashland.